ValksGodotTools/Template/README.md

 ## Tips
 > [!TIP]
-> If you need to execute code before the game quits you can listen to OnQuit.
+> To run code just before the game exits, you can subscribe to the `OnQuit` event.
 > ```cs
 > // This is an async function because you way want to await certain processes before the game exists
 > Global.Services.Get<Global>().OnQuit += async () =>